 Today I am very excited to present a guest post by my dear son Vidur Sury, who loves folktales from around the world.
 My heart literally warmed over when he offered to write today’s post.
 (I should add this tip to the eleven easy ways to elevate energy levels = get someone to guest post!).
 The idea came about when we were discussing topics for April’s A to Z Challenge – and F for Folktales from around the world seemed the most natural thing for Vidur.

 Vidur Sury, 15 years old, has been blogging since 2008 and writes his own blog at vidursury.com.
-His interests are varied and he has a passion for math, mythology, science, folktales from around the world, temples, old Indian film music (the 1930’s to 1940’s), cultures and costumes, languages and general knowledge.
+His interests are varied and he has a passion for math, science, folktales from around the world, old Indian film music, arts, languages and general knowledge.
 He is a talented artist and thrills us with his visual thinking.
 He is in his seventh year of learning Hindustani Classical Vocal music.
 He also enjoys writing his own stories and illustrating them and hopes to publish a series of books!

 Take it away, Vidur!